-- Cost – Suitably modelled, designed and structured onsite generation with battery storage can significantly reduce energy costs
+- Cost-effective energy – Suitably modelled, designed and structured on-site power generation with battery storage can significantly reduce energy costs.

-- Carbon – Onsite generation technologies (especially renewables) with battery storage, can dramatically reduce carbon emissions
+- Reduced carbon emissions – Renewable energy generation technologies and effective battery storage, can dramatically reduce carbon emissions.

-The choice of generation, whether solar, wind, or CHP will depend on the physical constraints of the site, the loads and the cost of the grid.
-Powerstar and its specialist partners can model, design, build and manage the onsite generation to achieve the objectives set.
+The choice of generation, whether solar, wind, or CHP will depend on the physical constraints of your site, the loads and the cost of the grid.

 With many organisations, the judicious use of onsite generation and battery storage can be a win-win situation for both the business and the environment.
 Furthermore, with the wide range of technologies, finance options, and managed services, there is an ability to provide bespoke solutions for businesses.

-The most commonly requested forms of generation are discussed below:
+The most commonly requested forms of renewable energy generation are: